 Lemon Tart Filling

-- Finely zest one of the lemons directly into a saucepan and, if using gelatine sheets, soak them in a bowl of cold water for 10 minutes.
+- Finely zest one of the lemons directly (avoiding the white pith) into a saucepan and, if using, soak the gelatine sheets in a separate bowl of cold water for 10 minutes (see for gelatine powder below).

 - Squeeze the juice of both the lemons and lime then strain to remove any pips.
 Weigh to reach the exact amount of liquid.

-- In the saucepan, whisk together the lemon/lime juice with the zest, sugar and eggs.
-Once mixed together, put on a medium heat while continuing to whisk until the sauce bubbles and thickens.
+- In the saucepan, whisk together the fresh lemon/lime juice with the zest, sugar and eggs.
+Once mixed together, put on a medium-low heat while continuing to whisk until the sauce bubbles and thickens (although don't boil for long).
 This should take 10 minutes max.

 - Pour directly into the tart shell.
-Cool and place in the fridge for at least an hour to set.
+Cool then chill in the refrigerator for at least an hour to set.

 Notes